Generic name: galantamine [ ga-LAN-ta-meen ]

 a history of asthma or chronic obstructive pulmonary disease (COPD).

-It is not known whether galantamine passes into breast milk or if it could harm a nursing baby.
-Tell your doctor if you are breast-feeding a baby.
+It is not known whether galantamine passes into breast milk or if it could affect the nursing baby.
+Tell your doctor if you are breast-feeding.

 How should I take galantamine?